 On-campus housing is not available.
-Housing listings may be available through the Counseling Office.
+Housing listings may be available on campus bulletin boards but are not endorsed or coordinated by Mendocino College.

 Insurance (Accident)

 A student accident insurance program is provided for all students who register for classes.
 This secondary policy covers students during the time they are enrolled and actively participating in class(es) at the College.
 The College does not assume any responsibility for student accident or injury beyond the coverage provided by the student accident insurance policy.